StayFN/MediaReactionSimulator/Report/JupyterReport/_build/html/_sources/Methodology.md

 }
 ```

-To examine the propositions of Dillman Carpentier & Mazandarani{cite}`Sexy`, which indicate that affective responses to media entertainment such as sexual stimulation {cite}`reinecke2021media` are potentially more intense in individuals with lower levels of self-selected constriction (SSC), we initiated an ancillary study.
+To examine the propositions of Dillman Carpentier & Mazandarani{cite}`Sexy`, which indicate that affective responses to media entertainment such as sexual stimulation {cite}`reinecke2021media` are potentially more intense in individuals with lower levels of SSC, we initiated an ancillary study.
 This involved collecting 47 YouTube Shorts using the search term "sexy".
 These videos, while adhering to YouTube's Content Policy, did not feature explicit pornography, as referenced by Dillman Carpentier & Mazandarani, but included content that closely borders on this category, such as nudity and movie sex scenes.
 To investigate the correlation between affective responses and self-control, we formulated and processed the following query through the(LLM).
 ```text
 You are watching a YouTube short and while you are watching the video, you try to hide your emotions to outside people.
 The YouTube short is described as follows: